 Sony 90mm f/2.8 Macro G OSS E Mount Prime Lens

 I highly recommend this lens for anyone with a full frame E Mount camera that wants to add an amazing macro lens to their kit.
-I've written a review on the Sony 90mm f/2.8 G OSS Macro Lens that goes into detail on the lens's sharpness, aperture, focusing, working distance, alternatives, and cost.
+I've written a complete review on the Sony 90mm f/2.8 G OSS Macro Lens that goes into detail on the lens's sharpness, aperture, focusing, working distance, alternatives, and cost.

 Here is a an example macro photo of a flower with rain drop on it taken with the Sony 90mm G. It was a drizzly overcast day so the ISO is a bit high, yet this lens still captured a super sharp image.
 See more photo examples on the 90mm macro lens review post.